apache/www-site/content/foundation/governance/pmcs.md

 ## Legal  {#legal}

-The board creates PMCs to manage specific named projects by resolution at monthly meetings.
-New top level projects (TLPs) are created from podlings in the Apache Incubator after a successful graduation vote from Incubation.
+The board creates [PMCs to manage specific named projects](https://apache.org/foundation/bylaws#6.3) by resolution at monthly meetings.
+New top level projects (TLPs) are most often created from podlings in the Apache Incubator after a successful graduation vote from Incubation.
 The board appoints a Vice President - an officer of the corporation - to serve as the chair of the project's PMC.